 The Eiffel Tower, with seven million visitors each year, is the world’s most heavily visited paid attraction.
 The gardens surrounding the tower are kept manicured by a full-time crew of 38 workers.
 Loitering is forbidden; street vendors strictly regulated.

-We recommend visiting close to sundown to see the remarkable views, and staying until it is dark out and the lights come on.
+If you’re interested in ascending to the top of the Eiffel Tower itself, we recommend visiting close to sundown to see the remarkable views and staying until it is dark out and the lights come on.
 At the top of the hour, a five-minute display features thousands of sparkling lights lassoing the tower.
 The tower is an awesome thing to behold at twilight when darkness fully envelops the city and the tower is enveloped by its spectacular light show.

 After returning to the ground, following climbing the tower, you’ll appreciate the tower’s romance and engineering even more.
 For a final look, stroll across the Seine River and look back for great views of the defining symbol of Paris.